biocore/empress/README.md

 ### Empress Plot

-We’ll start by creating a simple stand-alone tree visualization artifact, which will enable us to explore the tree using the various functionalities available in Empress.
+We’ll start by creating a simple stand-alone tree visualization artifact, which will enable us to explore the tree and associated data using the various functionalities available in Empress.

 ```bash
 qiime empress community-plot \